zsoltnyiri/Face-and-Emotion-recognition-tool/README.md

 ## Face and emotion recognition app

 An R Shiny application hosted on shiny.io utilizing Microsoft's free Face API.
 For authentication it uses shinyauthR and sodium to hash to login credentials.
 Plotting is done in Plotly.
+The application is fully responsive, so the viewing experience should be the same on desktop or mobile.

 ![Authentication](/cred_sample.JPG)